wearepal/hydra-example/README.md

   - `run.py`: Contains the main `Config` class that is used to define valid config values.
 It also contains the `run()` function that is called by `main.py`.
   - `data.py`: Contains the `DataModule` class that is used to load the data.
   - `model.py`: Contains the `ModelFactory` class that is used to create the model.
+  - `optimisation.py`: Contains the `OptimisationCfg` class that is used to build the optimiser that trains the model.
   - `logging.py`: Contains the `WandbCfg` class that is used to set up Weights & Biases logging.
 - `conf/`
   - `config.yaml`: The main config file for the project.
 It sets the default values for `dm` and `model`.